hCaptcha/react-hcaptcha/README.md

 Please refer to the demo for examples of basic usage and an invisible hCaptcha.

+Alternatively, see [this sandbox code](https://codesandbox.io/s/react-hcaptchaform-example-invisible-f7ekt) for a quick form example of invisible hCaptcha on a form submit button.

+Please note that "invisible" simply means that no hCaptcha button will be rendered.
+Whether a challenge shows up will depend on the sitekey difficulty level.

 ## Running locally for development

 Please see: [Local Development Notes](https://docs.hcaptcha.com/#localdev).